TheGhouls/oct/doc/browser.rst

     response.html.forms

-Or even the xpath syntax !
+Or even use the xpath syntax

 And can you check the render of the page ?
-Of course, don't need other imports, we've implemented an `open_in_browser` static method, calling the `lxml.html.open_in_browser` method.
+Of course, you don't need other imports, we've implemented an `open_in_browser` static method, calling the `lxml.html.open_in_browser` method.
 You can use it like this :

 .. code-block:: python